-The estimate of the number of men killed at Stoke varies quite considerably, it ranges from 4000 to 7000, all but a few hundred were Yorkist dead.
-Those who did not escape with their lives were carried or dragged the short distance into grounds of St Oswald’s Church where they were hastily buried in a large pit.
+The estimate of the number of men killed at Stoke varies quite considerably, it ranges from 4000 to 7000, and all but a few hundred were Yorkist dead.
+Those who did not escape with their lives were carried or dragged the short distance into the grounds of St Oswald’s Church where they were hastily buried in a large pit.
 Evidence of the burial site is quite plain to see, the ground level of the churchyard is notably higher than the surrounding area, and it is significantly higher than the floor level within the church itself.
-A neat and well kept grassed mound in a pretty English churchyard is all that remains of a battle that took place here so very long ago.
+A neat and well-kept grassed mound in a pretty English churchyard is all that remains of a battle that took place here so very long ago.

 Here stood the Burrand Bush planted on the spot where Henry VII placed his standard after the

 Battle of Stoke June 16th 1487.

 grey stones mark this area where such an important event in our history took place.
-The Battlefield Trail that at one time circled the site has fallen into disrepair, only a few rotting steps remain in place, the Burrand Bush Stone can no longer be seen, the memorial stone to the fallen blends into the wall of the St Oswald’s bell tower so much so that if you don’t know it’s there you’ll miss it.
+The Battlefield Trail that at one time circled the site has fallen into disrepair, only a few rotting steps remain in place, the Burrand Bush Stone can no longer be seen, and the memorial stone to the fallen blends into the wall of the St Oswald’s bell tower so much so that if you don’t know it’s there you’ll miss it.
 The information boards that lie within the church are actually quite informative but again not easily noticed or accessed, both the porch latch and the doors to the bell tower were stuck so tight that pressure had to be applied for them to open.

 “I wonder what went on over there?"

 What is important to remember though, is that today, the land on which the battle was fought in 1487 is private land and the owner will not want people wandering all over his property and straying from the trail, it is important that this is always be respected.